aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/statistics/_index.md

 weight: 40
 ---

-This REST API allows you to get statistical data on the document.
+This REST API retrieves statistical information from a document.

 The request parameters are the following:

 |Parameter Name|Type|Query String/HTTPBody|Description|
 | :- | :- | :- | :- |